FedDCT: A Dynamic Cross-Tier Federated Learning Framework in Wireless Networks: Experimental Evaluation

-Finally, to explore why our cross-tier client selection algorithm could converge faster, we recorded the changes of the tier in FedDCT during the training process, averaged it every 10 rounds, and fitted it with a linear regression model.
-As shown in Fig. \ref{tier_choice}, the overall trend of the tier increases with training rounds, with more fluctuations in the middle.
-This is consistent with the expectations of the proposed design.
+Finally, to explore why FedDCT could converge faster, we recorded the selected tier during the training process, averaged it every 10 rounds, and fitted it with a linear regression model.
+As shown in Fig. \ref{tier_choice}, the overall trend of the selected tier increases with training rounds.
+It is consistent with the expectations of the proposed design.
 FedDCT first uses the clients in the tier with a short training time for training until it is difficult to improve the accuracy of the global model, and then uses the clients in the other tier with a longer training time.
-In the middle of the training, tier selection can be temporarily caught in the tradeoff between time and accuracy, causing it to fluctuate.